-For example, consider a ventilation system where the speed of the supply fan is to be controlled so that the static pressure in the duct is constant.
+For example, consider a pump application where the speed of a pump is to be controlled so that the static pressure in a pipe is constant.
 The desired static pressure value is supplied to the drive as the setpoint reference.
-A static pressure sensor measures the actual static pressure in the duct and supplies this to the drive as a feedback signal.
+A static pressure sensor measures the actual static pressure in the pipe and supplies this to the drive as a feedback signal.
 If the feedback signal is greater than the setpoint reference, the drive will slow down to reduce the pressure.
-In a similar way, if the duct pressure is lower than the setpoint reference, the drive will automatically speed up to increase the pressure provided by the fan.
+In a similar way, if the pipe pressure is lower than the setpoint reference, the drive will automatically speed up to increase the pressure provided by the pump.